sillysam100/oemer/README.md

 ### Dewarping

-Before proceed to recognizing the symbols, one may need to deskew the photo first since the later process assumes the stafflines are all horizontally aligned and the position of noteheads, rests and all other things are all depends on this assumption.
+Before proceed to recognizing symbols, it is necessary to deskew the photo first, since later processes assume stafflines are all horizontally aligned, and also the position of noteheads, rests and all other things are all depending on this assumption.

-For the dewarping, there can be summarized to six steps as shown in the below figure.
+For the dewarping process, it can be summarized imto six steps as shown in the below figure.

 <p align='center'>
     <img width="100%" src="figures/dewarp_steps.png">